jay-j/golden-sun-manip/notes.md

 - djinn in `standby` can be traded to other characters.. but this does mess up their `recovery` queue ordering (reverts to natural order?)
 - djinn on character X may be summoned (trigger `standby` -> `recovery`) by character Y

+From Salanewt:
+> When a djinni is changed from Set to Standby/Recovery, it gets added to the recovery queue.
+In the GBA games, the recovery queue is stored at #02000254 and each entry takes up 4 bytes.
+An entry has the owner's ID, the djinni's ID (ranging from 0-14 in hex), element (0-3), and state (FF for standby, or else a duration for recovery).
+Immediately after this list is a number that keeps track of the djinn currently in the recovery queue.

+That memory address is from the start of WRAM.
+WRAM is emulated RAM from the original device.
+But where is this emulated RAM within my emulator?

+According to [this forum post](https://gamefaqs.gamespot.com/boards/468548-golden-sun/36988652?page=8) `wram 0x2000250` is coins, and WRAM starts at `0x2000000`.
+Use this to find the start of wram?
+Currently my coins are showing up in PINCE at `0x6e7b480`.
+The current Isaac base location is `0x6e7b730`..
+688 bytes later!
+So Isaac is then 688 + 0x250 = 1280 bytes after the start of `WRAM 0x2000000`.
+At this address... (currently `0x6E7B230`) is the string Isaac!
+Save file name?

+Confirmed - those 4th byte is the status.
+Not cleared if not in use. `ff` if standby, `fe` during summon casting, some positive value (`02`, `03`, etc.) for turn countdown.

 ## Battle State
 byte `0x6aa8104` seems to be 1 when waiting for action input, 0 when not (battle progressing, smash A)